State Insurance CE Information

 Proctor and Affidavit Requirements

-It is recommended that students use a Prometric, PSI, or ISO Quality Testing center for all College for Financial Planning examinations.
+It is recommended that students use a Prometric or ISO Quality Testing center for all College for Financial Planning examinations.
 These Testing centers satisfy most states' and the College for Financial Planning's definition of a disinterested third-party proctor*.
 If you choose not to take your examination at a testing facility, you must arrange for your own disinterested third party to serve as your proctor or monitor.

 - Arkansas - A state-specific affidavit must be submitted.
 Prometric testing facilities are NOT approved for AR state insurance CE.
-PSI and ISO Quality Testing centers ARE approved.
+ISO Quality Testing centers ARE approved.

 - New York - YOU MUST TEST AT A TESTING CENTER** and a state-specific affidavit must be submitted.